 That’s one common belief on the true definition of barbecue.
 But I’m not so sure that covers it adequately.

 Here is where it gets confusing.
 You see, many of today’s expert’s claim that barbecuing is done using an indirect heat cooking method.
-So does that mean that if you are barbecuing your food using indirect hear, the end result is not actually barbecue?
+So, does that mean that if you are barbecuing your food using indirect heat, the end result is not actually barbecue?
 According to Van Sykes definition, it’s not.